-Is it true that the heroine of the Patriotic War of 1812 Vasilisa Kozhin is an invented person?
+Is it true that the heroine of the Patriotic War of 1812, Vasilisa Kozhina, is a fictional person?

-It is common that during the war with Napoleon in the Smolensk province, a partisan detachment, led by a woman named Vasilisa, acted in the Smolensk province.
-We checked whether it really was.
+It is widely believed that during the war with Napoleon, a partisan detachment led by a woman named Vasilisa operated in the Smolensk province.
+We checked whether this really happened.

-The journal, which contains the source of the story about Vasilisa, was not a publication that published scientific works or official information of state structures.
-His founded During the Patriotic War, “for the placement of relations and private news from the army, for refuting harmfulons about the course of incidents, for concentration of patriotic opinions.”
-The editors did not hide the patriotic orientation of the published texts, while the desire for reliability was not declared anywhere.
+The magazine, which contains the primary source of the story about Vasilis, was not a publication that published scientific works or official information from government agencies.
+His founded during the Patriotic War “to post reports and private news from the army, to refute harmful rumors about the course of events, to concentrate patriotic opinions.”
+The editors did not hide the patriotic orientation of the published texts, while the desire for authenticity was not declared anywhere.

-In the Soviet years, the history of Vasilisa Kozhina continues to grow in new details, while links to any newly discovered sources do not appear.
-In the monograph of the historian Nikolai Garinich, Vasilisa is already commanding a partisan detachment.
-The same story is in the work of Eugene Tarle, who, however, He emphasizesIt is impossible to separate legends and rumors from the facts with a story about Vasilisa.
-In the article of the Great Soviet Encyclopedia indicated: “Vasilisa (gg.
-Birth and death are unknown), a partisan of the Patriotic War of 1812, a peasant woman, the oldist of the farm of Gorshkov, Sychevsky district of the Smolensk province.
-Having organized a detachment of partisans from adolescents and women, armed with braids, forks, axes, etc., K. destroyed and captured by a soldier of the Napoleonic army during their retreat from Russia.
-She was awarded a medal and a monetary prize. ” Note that this small text is strikingly different from the memories of contemporaries.
-At the same time, the author of the article does not refer to any sources (compare at least the articles about the same Leo Tolstoy or Mikhail Kutuzov).
+During the Soviet years, the story of Vasilisa Kozhina continues to acquire new details, but no references to any newly discovered sources appear.
+In the monograph by historian Nikolai Garnich, Vasilisa already commands a partisan detachment.
+The same story is also in the work of Evgeniy Tarle, who, however, emphasizesthat it is impossible to separate legends and rumors from facts when talking about Vasilisa.
+In the article in the Great Soviet Encyclopedia indicated: “Vasilisa (years of birth and death unknown), partisan of the Patriotic War of 1812, peasant woman, elder of the Gorshkov farm, Sychevsky district, Smolensk province.
+Having organized a detachment of partisans from teenagers and women, armed with scythes, pitchforks, axes, etc., K. destroyed and captured soldiers of the Napoleonic army during their retreat from Russia.
+She was awarded a medal and a cash prize."
+Note that this short text is strikingly different from the memoirs of contemporaries.
+At the same time, the author of the article does not refer to any sources (compare at least with articles about the same Lev Tolstoy or Mikhail Kutuzov).

-It is likely to find out the truth.
-There is a clear explanation for this: despite the popular nature of the war, which emphasized two centuries ago, historical science is obliged to operate with preserved sources.
-The latter peasants simply did not leave in any sufficient quantities, because many were illiterate, and the state of their life during the war documented little.
-This difference in the level of reliability becomes visual if we compare the number of known facts about Vasilisa with the biography of the partisan Denis Davydov Or a cavalry girl Nadezhda Durovawho came from the nobles.
-The lack of facts not only allows you to create myths that cannot be confirmed or refuted, but also upset historians who are deprived of the opportunity to reliably investigate the lives of individual representatives of the majority of the population of that time.
+It will probably never be possible to find out the truth.
+There is a clear explanation for this: despite the popular nature of the war, which was emphasized two centuries ago, historical science is obliged to operate on surviving sources.
+The peasants simply did not leave the latter in sufficient numbers, because many were illiterate, and the state did little to document their life during the war.
+This difference in the level of reliability becomes clear if we compare the number of known facts about Vasilis with the biography of the partisan Denis Davydov or cavalry maiden Nadezhda Durovawho came from the nobility.
+The lack of facts not only allows the creation of myths that can neither be confirmed nor refuted, but also frustrates historians, who are deprived of the opportunity to reliably study the lives of individual representatives of the majority of the population of that time.

 Legend